acherm/acherm.github.io/_posts/2026-03-18-CornersSetPiecesFootballEN.md

 ## In summary

 Set pieces are a bonus, not an engine.
-Tottenham are Europe's best from corners and are fighting relegation.
+Tottenham are on Europe's corner podium (14 goals, 3rd) and are fighting relegation.
 Marseille were among Ligue 1's worst from corners in 2024-25 and finished 2nd.
 Data from 484 team-seasons confirms it: for good teams, dead ball conversion predicts nothing.

 What sets Arsenal or Bayern apart isn't just being good from set pieces.
 It's being good at everything.
 Set pieces are merely the icing on a cake that needs to exist first.
 Lens have been ineffective from set pieces since November, but are a deserving and impressive 2nd.